webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Intermediate Values for Encryption {#ex-intermediate}

 The intermediate values calculated for the example in {{example}} are shown here.
+The base64url values in these examples include whitespace that can be removed.

 The following are inputs to the calculation:

 Plaintext: